Grego14/taskflow/README.md

 - **React to Preact Migration:** Switched to `preact` to achieve a minimal bundle footprint.
 - **Lighthouse Score:** Optimized from 66 to **98** on mobile devices.
-- **UI Improvement:** Changes on the theme colors and add cool animations.
+- **UI Improvement:** Changes on the theme colors and add cool animations. fetching.
-- **Working On**: Using RTDB instead of Firestore to improve real-time data fetching.

 ## Key Features